 The same phenomenon happens with food and eating, and this kicks off a vicious cycle I call the restrict-rebel-repent cycle.
 A period of “control” or “discipline” can only last so long, and once we snap, we rebel against the self-imposed food rules.
 It’s followed in short order by feelings of guilt or shame, and to compensate we revert back to restriction and the cycle begins again.

-Although it may feel counterintuitive, it’s the precise act of incorporating these foods into your typical diet more often that will break this cycle.
+Although it may feel counterintuitive, it’s the precise act of incorporating these comforting foods into your typical diet more often that will break this cycle.

 Trust the Process — It Won’t Feel Chaotic Forever

 Here’s another thought exercise you might find helpful: think about your favorite comfort food again.
-Now imagine this is the only food you eat for every meal and snack, day in and day out.
+Now imagine this particular food is the only food you eat for every meal and snack, day in and day out.
 How would that feel?

 I don’t want to presume anything, but for myself, it would feel amazing in the beginning.
-As much Fettucine alfredo as I can handle?
+As much fettucine alfredo as I can handle?
 Hell yeah!
 I’d dig in with reckless abandon and bask in the opportunity to eat my fill and then come back for more.

 But eventually, whether that’s hours, days, or weeks, the novelty would wear off.
-I’d start to desire something different, something in contrast to the rich, creamy sauce and the soft, chewy texture of the noodles.
+I’d start to want something different, something in contrast to the rich, creamy sauce and the soft, chewy texture of the noodles.
 Perhaps something crunchy?
 Something cold?
 Something spicy or sweet?
-It’s not that I would start to hate Fettucine alfredo.
-But I would view it with neutrality, knowing that if I ever wanted to return to it for any reason, it would be there and I could move on to foods that were less lethargy-inducing.

 It takes time to work through this process.
 Some foods will shift into the neutral category before others, depending on your past experiences and the level of restriction or rebellion you associate with them.
 There will come a time, though, when you no longer feel compelled to flee from those cravings.